Skip to Content

 Santo Domingo de Guzmán

-Heard of the Picasso Garden?
-It’s well worth a visit – it’s a wonderful place to spend a couple of hours admiring flora and fauna, people watching, or checking out the two statues paying tribute to the local legend Pablo Picasso.
+• Picasso Garden – Spend a couple of hours admiring flora and fauna, people watching, or checking out the two statues paying tribute to the local legend Pablo Picasso.

 Hotel Guadalmedina

-Hotel Guadalmedina offers stylish, understated accommodations at tremendous value across the river from the Center of Contemporary Art.
+Stylish, good value and understated accommodation across the river from the Center of Contemporary Art.

-The rooms are spacious, as is the lobby, while the proximity to the train station makes it an excellent choice for business travellers or those who want to venture to lesser-explored parts of Malaga.
+The rooms are spacious, while the proximity to the train station makes it an excellent choice for business travellers or those who want to venture beyond Malaga.

 Salles Hotel Málaga Centro

 Dreamy views?
-Say no more – Salles Hotel Málaga Centro has got you covered.
+Say no more.
 One advantage of staying in Perchel Norte is the incredible vantage point of Malaga Centro across the river.

-The rooftop pool is a perfect place to lay out in the warmer months to plan your next adventure.
-The rooms feel fresh and vibrant, with hardwood floors and botanical wallpaper setting up the city views outside your window.
+The rooftop pool is a perfect place to lay out in the warmer months.
+While fresh and vibrant rooms come with hardwood floors and botanical wallpaper setting up the city views outside your window.

 NH Málaga

-NH Málaga is the perfect choice to be near all the action in a quiet, comfortable setting.
-The bar has a stylish and modern look and personalised service that makes you feel welcome at every chance.
+The perfect choice to be near all the action in a quiet, comfortable setting.
+The bar has a stylish and modern look and personalised service.
+Opt for a room with a balcony view.

 Visiting the Alcazaba in Malaga